benlagreca02/dotfiles/README.md

 - [ ] Make some kind of a "print current keybind options" keybind?
 - [ ] "edit configs" script with dmenu/rofi of some kind (can type "rofi" and rofi config will open in vim)
 - [ ] essential package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)
+- [ ] add gammastep button to waybar (manual toggle for night shift))
+- [ ] Make gammastep button icon change with time, and on manual change

 #### Done
 - [x] Make waybar power button actually do something